alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Note, this cached orientation is only applied constantly to the Sun World Rotation and Moon World Rotation variables which hold the rotation to be used for the visuals.
 The lights themselves have settings (the Lights Update settings in the Directional Light category) which allow the lights to only periodically change rotation, so the rotation variables act as an intermediary.

-      Update Active Variables will then use the forward vector of the Sun World Rotation and Moon World Rotation to determine lots of properties which change with the lights orientation.
+      Update Active Variables will then use the forward vector of the Sun World Rotation and Moon World Rotation to determine many properties which change with the lights orientation.

 -----
 CLOUD MOVEMENT